akbarnes/tdl/README.md

 # Tool Data Language (TDL)

 TDL is a half-baked attempt by me to create a TOML-style data language roughly based on TCL but with heavy influence from Racket.
+It's a bit like [dumbdown](https://github.com/treenotation/dumbdown) but for data.
 See [example.tdl](example.tdl) for a full example.

 To create a key-value pairs